The Projector: Golden Mile Tower

 The Golden Mile Tower outlet was launched in April 2014.
 It began with an appeal on crowdfunding site Indiegogo, which raised US$55,000.
 It currently has three screens: Green Room, a 230-seat hall, Redrum, a 200-seat hall, and Blue Room, a 100-seat hall.
 The later was originally a church, before being converted into a cinema hall.

 Riverside Point

 The Riverside Point outlet, known as Projector X, was launched on 30 April 2021.
-It currently has one screen with 48 seats.
+It had one screen with 48 seats.
 The venue, which was formerly a Chinese nightclub, had the former changing rooms turned into art installation by Marc Nair.
 Before that, it had been used for Studio City Cinemas, in the 1990s.
-The outlet is planned as a pop-up cinema and will open only till end 2022.
+The outlet was a pop-up cinema and closed towards the end of 2022.

 The Cathay

 On 23 August 2022, The Projector took over four halls, including the former 590-seater Cathay Grand, of the Cathay Cineplex at The Cathay as a pop-up cinema, Projector X: Picturehouse.
+It closed at the end of June 2023.

+Cathay Cineleisure Orchard

+After the closure of Cathay Cineplex at Cathay Cineleisure Orchard, The Projector operated a pop-up cafe, a bar and a live event space at Cineleisure from July to December 2023.
+Also, it collaborated with Golden Village to launch Golden Village x The Projector at Cineleisure (GVxTP) to take over the cinema space in the mall.
+The collaboration will feature three Golden Village-branded halls and three The Projector-branded halls.
+It began operating in December 2023.